A Trip to Social Work’s Past, Guided by School Librarian Sophie Leveque

 Leveque explains that the collection contains thousands of historical books, journals, pamphlets, film reels, and various other ephemera.
 While the bulk of the materials date back to the 20th century, there are a fair number of items that originated in the mid-1800s, and even a few that have survived surprisingly well since the late 1700s.

 My first impression is, what a collection!
 How does a paper titled “Camping Trends and Public Areas” get categorized as social work?
 An argument could be made for its inclusion, I suppose, from a mental/public health perspective, though I feel curious as to how many CSSW scholars have consulted this particular work since its publication in 1938.
-Or perhaps the concept of “field education” has changed over the years?
+Or perhaps the concept of “Practicum Learning” has changed over the years?